Toma400/No-AI-Art/readme.md

 screenshot from game or album cover) for submitted entries.
 Additionally, since it is a whitelist, **submissions must be positive**, we are not trying to target anyone.

+I haven't covered visual artists because of my small knowledge of this field (similarly with movies) and also because this field has the most unified and solidary stance.
+If anyone wants to start (either as contribution here, or as separate repo) lists for these categories however, feel free to.